 The Golden Gate District (within the Golden Gate Area Council) serves scouting in the city of San Francisco and a northern portion of Daly City.
-The District hosts 29 Packs, Ships, Troops, and Clubs
+The District hosts 28 Packs, Ships, Troops, Crews and Clubs.

 The Golden Gate District serves the City and County of San Francisco, as well as the northern portion of Daly City.
 We are the only District in the Golden Gate Area Council that is on the San Francisco peninsula.